fiinix/fiinix.github.io/_posts/2016/september/2016-09-02-that-place-between-sleep-and-awake.md

 ## Swansong

+{% highlight text %}
 Everyone's watching,
 Now that you're not there any more,
 And all the light disappears from the room,
 You left behind.

 Everyone's whispering,
 Is that the end of the show?
-    And all the smiles disappear from their eyes, Curtains closed.
+And all the smiles disappear from their eyes,
+Curtains closed.

 Spread your wings, and take flight,
 Sour across the sky, pierce the blackest night.

 My little swan flew away,
 Swallowed by the dark grey,
 Sea, can't see you any more,
 But this is your call,
 You last call,
 Your swan song.

 Everyone's listening,
 To the faint echos of your song,
 And all the sound disappears from the void,
 You left behind.

 Everyone's singing along,
 To that tune you used to play,
 And all the tears disappear from their eyes,
 The end.

 Spread your wings, and take flight,
 Sour across the sky, pierce the blackest night.

 My little swan flew away,
 Swallowed by the dark grey,
 Sea, can't see you any more,
 But this is your call,
 You last call,
 Your swan song.

 My little swan flew away,
 Swallowed by the dark grey,
 Sea, can't see you any more,
 But this is your call,
 You last call,
 Your swan song.
+{% endhighlight %}

 In the end, I suppose we all have different ways of dealing with grief and loss.